zeffii/robs_track_list/the_songs.md

 susan vega | Luca | ..
 david bowie | heroes | ..
-beegees | how deep is your love? | practice beegees | how deep is your love? | ..
+beegees | how deep is your love? | practice
 Hall & Oates | maneater | ..
 The Cars | Drive | ..